Skip to Main Content

 Note: In case we receive more registrations for the course than we have seats, CBS PhD students will have first priority.
 Remaining seats will be filled on a first come first serve.

-The registration deadline is 01 July 2024.
-If you want to cancel your registration on the course it should be done prior to this mentioned date.
-By this date we determine whether we have enough registrations to run the course, or who should be offered a seat if we have received too many registrations.
+The registration deadline is 08 October 2024.
+If you wish to cancel your registration, it must be done by this date.
+By this deadline, we determine whether there are enough registrations to run the course or decide who should be offered a seat if we have received too many registrations.

 CBS students: